Cloufield/GWASTutorial/02_Linux_basics/README.md

 The first set of commands are: `pwd` , `cd` , `ls`, `mkdir` and `rmdir`, which are related to directories (like the folders in a Windows system).

+---

 #### `pwd`

-`pwd` : Print working directory, which means print the path of the current directory (working directory)
+`pwd` : Print working directory, which means printing the path of the current directory (working directory)

 !!! example "Use `pwd` to print the current directory you are in"
     ```Bash